CHH/jazz/README.md

     use Jazz;

     $html = [
+    	# What a funky Headline!
         ["#h1", "Hello World"],

+        # This is PHP Code, so comments work as expected.
         ["#p", ["class" => "intro"], [
-            "Jazz turns a nested, \"lispy\" array into HTML using a simple syntax."
+            "Jazz turns a nested, \"lispy\" array into HTML using a simple syntax.",

             ["#a", ["href" => "https://github.com/CHH/Jazz"], [
                 "Jazz is awesome."